Papooch/nestjs-cls/docs/docs/01_introduction/02_quick-start.md

 # Quick Start

+## Background

+This library exposes a dynamic `ClsModule` which exposes the injectable `ClsService` and provides means to setting up and interacting with the CLS context.

+The CLS context is a storage that wraps around a chain of function calls.
+It can be accessed anywhere during the lifecycle of such chain via the `ClsService`.

+## Example

 Below is an example of using this library to store the client's IP address in an interceptor and retrieving it in a service without explicitly passing it along.

 :::note